 Introduction to Penetration Testing

-The approach that we are going to learn in this article We call it Penetration Testing or Pentesting.
+The following article provides an outline for Penetration Testing.
 The network and web interface of any organization are the main two things that can lead to a security breach in the organization.
 They are the only platform that can allow the cyber attack to be performed on the organization.
 In order to make sure that the organization or the enterprise is secure, these are the two essential things that have to be taken care of with high priority.

 Regardless of how securely the web application has been developed, there will always be any flaw that makes it vulnerable to cyber attack.
 In order to make the organization free from security issues, the security professional of that organization has to be very careful about handling the company’s network and the web application.

-When it comes to handling the network or web application of any organization, it is very important to sincerely take each and every aspect of security.
-One of the approaches to keep it secure is by deploying Antivirus, firewall, IPS and IDS systems, etc. The role of there software is to ensure that no attack can cause harm to the system.
+When it comes to handling the network or web application of any organization, it is very important to sincerely take each security aspect.
+One of the approaches to keep it secure is by deploying Antivirus, firewall, IPS and IDS systems, etc. The role of their software is to ensure that no attack can cause harm to the system.

 In this approach, we have the security professional try to hack our own system just to make sure how an actual hacker can compromise our system.
 As it is done with all the system owner’s consent, it is also called ethical hacking.